TFC Blog: Mediation in the Tenant Farming Sector

 In March we’re holding a mock mediation training event in Perth: we’ll stage a live role-play, representing a real mediation to resolve a waygoing from an agricultural holding.
 The nine participants are not actors: they are all experts in their field.

 The mock mediation is aimed at anyone interested in finding out how mediation works, what a mediation looks like, and how it can benefit them.
-Please note: the event is now fully booked.
-However, a waiting list is in operation: to add your name or for more information about the event, visit this link.
+For more information about the event or to sign up, visit this link.

 We also have further information on mediation, arbitration, expert determination and negotiation in the TFC Guide to the use of alternative dispute resolution in the Scottish agricultural holdings sector.